ob2001/sunrise/readme.md

 Source: [Sunrise Equation](https://en.wikipedia.org/wiki/Sunrise_equation)

 # Explanation of Algorithm for Earth
-## Calculate current Julian day
+## Calculate the current Julian day
 $$n=\lceil J_{date}-2451545.0+0.0008\rceil$$

 where:
 - $n$ is the number of days since Jan 1st, 2000 12:00
 - $J_{date}$ is the Julian date
-- 2451545.0 is the number of Julian days from the beginning of Julian calendar to Jan 1st, 2000, 12:00.
+- 2451545.0 is the number of Julian days from the beginning of the Julian calendar to Jan 1st, 2000, 12:00.
 0.0008 is the fractional Julian Day for leap seconds and terrestrial time

 ## Mean solar time
 $$J^*=n-\frac{l_w}{360\degree}$$